 Also, it reroutes your internet traffic through one of its own servers.
 So the websites you visit won’t get to know about your real location.
 Instead, they will see the location of the VPN server you’re connected to.

 However, a VPN will not secure your browsing history.
 So if you’re watching porn on your work computer with a VPN but haven’t used incognito, anyone using the computer after you can see whatever you did.
+Anyway, here are some tips how to see incognito history & how to delete it.

 The best thing to stay secure is to use both a VPN and incognito mode.
 This way, nobody will get to know about the websites you browsed.